berikv/berikv.github.io/_posts/2021-10-01-better-meetings.md

 ## A Good Meeting

-These are attributes of a pleasant meeting.

-1. One Topic
-2. Topic actually needs collaboration now
-3. Only include people absolutely needed
-4. Well Prepared
-5. Equal speaking time
-6. Disagreements are addressed
-7. Care for your invitees
-8. No longer than half an hour
-9. Share the meeting notes
+...

-### One Topic
+### 1. One Topic

-Limit the amount of things you want to discuss in the meeting to **ONE**.
-This allows you to invite fewer people.
-The meeting will also be shorter.
+Limit the amount of things you want to discuss in the meeting to just **one**.
+Doing so will unlock all other ways to improve the meeting.
+For example, it is easier to invite fewer people and to prepare well and have a shorter meeting if there is only one topic to be discussed.

-### Topic actually needs collaboration now
+### 2. Topic actually needs collaboration now

-Do not bring people together and ask them to spend time discussing a topic that has no actual problem.
-This may sound obvious, but think back.
-I'm sure you can think of discussions that ended with no solution because there was no actual problem in the first place.
-Avoiding these topics altogether is a big time saver and mental energy booster.
+Before sending out the invite, ask yourself if the issue you want to address during the meeting really needs other peoples attention, and if a meeting is the right way to address it.

+For example; Consider replacing a weekly status update meeting with an e-mail or website that features the latest status updates.
+You could even record demo's and feature those.
+Then if a stakeholder has feedback, you can plan a meeting specifically for receiving that feedback.

+Another example; Imagine you have a great idea on your way to work.
+You want to tell your coworkers, get their buy-in and start working on it.
+If you would continue to follow these desires, your coworkers may not receive it so well: Will this idea work?
+How will their work be impacted?
+Should they stop working now and change everything?

+A better approach is to old off your temptation to share your idea.
+Instead draw it and / or write your idea down.
+Explain it in words that your team can understand.
+Write down what will change, what the downsides are of following your idea.
+Now if you still feel that your idea is great, you can start sharing it.
+Now is the time to share your notes and draw it on a whiteboard.
+You have the answers ready for the most obvious questions.

-### Only include people absolutely needed
+### 3. Only include people absolutely needed

 Get the number of invites down.